Three unhoused people die in Portland within two weeks

 The Bayside Trail encampment was forcibly dispersed by the city, which claimed it was unsafe for the people who stayed there.

-"They're trying to get us further from the city," Paul Cann said, who is unhoused.
+"They're trying to get us further from the city," Paul Cann, who is unhoused, said.

 There were hygiene products and items for safe sex also distributed, provided by the Church of Safe Injection.